 Financial gurus Dave Ramsey and Suze Orman say you should only buy guaranteed level term insurance.

 They say that permanent insurance policies like whole life insurance are a bad investment.
+And why do they care about insurance?

 Let’s start with a quick quote: